 Hubs rely on government funding which depends on the current and planned music education policies for England, policies which are informed by a combination of political expediency and sometimes muddled ‘official’ thinking – for example, the conflation at ministerial level of instrumental teaching with curriculum music.

-To date (June 2019), the ongoing operation of the national music hub network has been extended through a series of piecemeal renewals of funding rather than by a more long-term and developmental approach.
+- The ongoing operation of the national music hub network has been extended through a series of piecemeal, usually annual, renewals of funding rather than by a more long-term and developmental approach.

 - On 6 August 2021 the government announced the appointment of a new advisory panel to prepare for the publication of a new edition of the National Plan for Music Education in 2022, suggesting that music hubs will continue to operate for some time.